sga65536/Data-422-Group-Assignment/README.md

 ## Jupyter Notebook Code
 - Step1.ipynb : Julia Code for query the Indicator of the World Bank API and collect data using the API
 - Step2.ipynb : R Code for data cleaning and wrangling.
-- Step3.ipynb : R Code for data visualization:
+- Step3.ipynb : R Code for data visualization
 - Step4.ipynb : R Code for data analysis and forcast

 ## Report